Is Your Business Heading for an ESOS Non-Compliance Fine?February 12, 2016

 Just as concerning, from the 6000+ businesses that did register before the deadline, 10% of these submitted their notification of compliance within two days of the 29th January deadline, which had even been granted an extension from the original 5th December date.

 Those companies that are proactively using ESOS as an opportunity to drive competitive advantage into their operations through reduced costs, greener operations and energy security will ultimately be the ones that come out the other side in a stronger position.

-EvoEnergy recommend that all large companies should at least investigate the cost saving and environmental benefits of a solar panel installation as part of their energy audit assessment which tasks the company to report back potential energy efficiency measures.
+EvoEnergy recommends that all large companies should at least investigate the cost saving and environmental benefits of a solar panel installation as part of their energy audit assessment which tasks the company to report back potential energy efficiency measures.

 For more information on your ESOS obligations, visit the Government ESOS page.